Message from LDH Secretary Bruce D. Greenstein

 Making Medicaid Better Regional Forums

 The Department of Health will host forums around the state to discuss the proposed plan for transforming Medicaid.
-Stakeholders and other interested parties are invited to attend, ask questions and make suggestions about this proposal for managing care for Medicaid enrollees.
-LDH will provide a live video feed from the forums as technology permits for those who are unable to attend in person.
+Stakeholders and other interested parties are invited to attend, ask questions and make suggestions about this proposal for coordinating care for Medicaid enrollees.
+LDH will provide video from the forums as technology permits for those who are unable to attend in person.
 Please visit www.MakingMedicaidBetter.com for details on regional forums and to view materials from each forum.

 Forums are scheduled in different regions on the following dates: